 Add 5 tablespoons olive oil, then rub the mixture all over the pork fillets and allow to marinate for an hour if possible.

 Preheat the oven to 425 F. Lightly season the pork with salt and pepper.

 Drape 5 slices of prosciutto over each fillet, tucking the ends under to wrap the pork—any excess marinade can be rubbed on the prosciutto as well.

-Cut into finger-sized pieces and place in an appropriately sized roasting pan, preferably not aluminum because it will taint the rhubarb.
+Cut the rhubarb into finger-sized pieces and place in an appropriately sized roasting pan, preferably not aluminum because it will taint the rhubarb.

 Place the pork on top of the rhubarb, almost as if you are tucking it into bed.
 Sprinkle the rest of the sage leaves on top and drizzle with a bit more olive oil.

 Wet and then scrunch up a piece of waxed paper, lay it over the meat and tuck it in around the sides.